YasithD/docs-ballerina-vscode-extension/en/docs/implement-the-code/data-mapper.md

 # Data Mapper

-The Data Mapper of Ballerina is a powerful tool designed to facilitate seamless data transformation through an user-friendly interface.
+The Data Mapper of Ballerina is a tool designed to facilitate seamless data transformation through an user interface.
 When you engage with the Data Mapper via its interface, it automatically generates the necessary Ballerina source code to execute the data mapping.
 This feature ensures that the Ballerina source code serves as the single source of truth for the Visual Data Mapper, allowing you to open, edit, and manage existing data mappings crafted through the source code without compromising the user experience.

 In the subsequent sections, we will walk through a practical scenario where the Data Mapper is employed to transform input records into a specific output record format.
 This hands-on approach aims to provide a clear understanding of the Data Mapper’s functionality and its application in real-world data transformation tasks.